night-cruise/mychip8/README.md

 ## Install
-Download *mychip.zip* from the [release](https://github.com/night-cruise/mychip8/releases) page and unzip it.
+Download *mychip8.zip* from the [release](https://github.com/night-cruise/mychip8/releases) page and unzip it.

 ## Usage